comfino/WooCommerce/README.md

 ### Requirements

-- PHP 7.1 or higher.
+- PHP 7.1 or higher
-- WooCommerce 3.0.0 or higher.
+- WooCommerce 3.0.0 or higher
 - PHP extensions: curl, json, zlib
 - Docker and Docker Compose (for local development)